-When starting fresh and do not have an existing network of connections, then cold calling can be an ideal option.
+When starting fresh and not having an existing network of connections, cold calling can be an ideal option.

-While it is usually difficult to get the right person on the phone at the first instance.
-Moreover, even when you’re lucky, the person might just not be in the mood to listen and could disconnect the call with impudence.
+While it is usually difficult to get the right person on the phone at the first instance, even when you’re lucky, the person might not be in the mood to listen and could disconnect the call with impudence.
 So, there is no scope for a second approach.

 Systems that are designed to screen and deflect sales calls can be next to impossible.
 Also, too many unsuccessful calls can leave you disillusioned and low on confidence, which could affect your motivation to perform.

 An increase in the number of attempts and resources needed to capture leads would also increase the overall cost of the process and minimize the ROI.
 So, if you want your sales and marketing to be much more predictable and scalable apart from functioning 24X7, then you need a better alternative.
 Perhaps, a refined version of cold-calling tactics may help you achieve the desired results.